-By The River Brew Co arrived on the banks of the Tyne just a few short months ago, but it’s already become one of NewcastleGateshead’s most sought-after social spots; a unique destination for casual, alfresco dining, sensational street food and freshly-brewed delights.
+By The River Brew Co arrived on the banks of the Tyne only last year, but it’s already become one of NewcastleGateshead’s most sought-after social spots; a unique destination for casual, alfresco dining, sensational street food and freshly-brewed delights.

 What makes the place so enticing (and successful) is how brilliantly-simple the concept is.
 Just a few empty shipping containers, transformed into a laid-back waterside community, home to a vibrant, international street food market, a microbrewery and bike shop-cum-cocktail bar, and a seasonal, open-fire kitchen.

 Its whereabouts helps, too.
 Perfectly-positioned in the shadows of the iconic Tyne Bridge, on the Gateshead side of the river, the site boasts unrivalled views of Newcastle’s vibrant Quayside – a very pleasing backdrop for cocktail-drinking and pizza-eating.

 For its creators, Rob Cameron and Dave Stone, location was key.
 “The Gateshead side of the River Tyne offers up unparalleled views – and it’s a real sun trap, too, especially late on in the day,” says Dave.
 “Standing on what was an empty stretch of land on Hillgate Quay, looking out over the water, we just felt it had incredible potential.”